mp-smc23/demucs-v2-ps-ts/README.md

 # P9-handin
 Made by Mads Lang Laursen on a project-oriented stay in a collaboration with Aalborg University and GN Hearing.

 Code is based on Demucs V2.
+The original readme is included in this folder as README-original.md.

 Please refer to the report for relevant descriptions, comments, and references.

 ### Running the code:
 Please install the Conda environment by,